All Wetsuits

 • Single-number measurements: Wetsuits that feature just one number, like 5mm, have a uniform thickness throughout the suit.

-For most newer divers, it’s a good call to start with a 5mm or a 3/2mm wetsuit.
+For most newer scuba divers, it’s a good call to start with a 5mm or a 3/2mm wetsuit.
 But which one should you choose?
-It’s usually good to use a 5mm fabric for 65-70 degree water, while 3/2 mm wetsuits are better for 75-82 degree water.
+It’s usually good to use a 5mm fabric for 65-70 F (18-21 C) degree water, while 3/2 mm wetsuits are better for 75-82 24-28 C) degree water.

 How Tight Should Your Scuba Wetsuit Be?

-• Sleeve and pant length: A wetsuit won’t keep you insulated if it doesn’t cover your body.
+• Sleeve and pants length: A wetsuit won’t keep you insulated if it doesn’t cover your body.
 The sleeves should end at your wrist bone and the legs just above the ankle bone.

 • Smooth fabric: Put on the wetsuit and run your hand around your entire body to feel how the suit forms around your physique.
 There should be no folds, lumps, bumps, or pockets of loose fabric.
 Don’t forget to check your lower back and crotch to make sure there is no saggy fabric that can leave air bubbles or folds.